List of Playboy Playmates of 1958: October

-Mara Corday (born Marilyn Joan Watts; January 3, 1930) and Patricia Ann Sheehan, also known as Patricia Sheehan Crosby (September 7, 1931 – January 14, 2006) were the Playboy Playmates of the Month for October 1958.
+Mara Corday (Marilyn Joan Watts; January 3, 1930 – February 9, 2025) and Patricia Ann Sheehan, also known as Patricia Sheehan Crosby (September 7, 1931 – January 14, 2006) were the Playboy Playmates of the Month for October 1958.

 November

 Joan Staley (born Joan Lynette McConchie; May 20, 1940 – November 24, 2019) was an American actress and model.
 She is perhaps best known for being Playboy magazine's Playmate of the Month for its November 1958 issue.
 Her centerfold was photographed by Lawrence Schiller and Ron Vogel.
 According to The Playmate Book, she was pregnant at the time of her Playmate shoot.

 December

 Joyce Nizzari (born May 20, 1940) is an American model, dancer, and actress.
 She was Playboy magazine's Playmate of the Month for its December 1958 issue and later named both the 5-year Anniversary Playmate and Playmate of the Year for 1959.
 Her centerfold was photographed by Bunny Yeager.